 Discover more in Glossop – it’s a short walk from the station to the conservation area of Old Glossop and Manor Park, where there’s a lake and woodland paths as well as an extensive play park next to the river and a skate park.
 There’s also a miniature railway, pavilion café and toilets.
 Download the Old Glossop Heritage trail complete with family activity sheet.

 Rediscovering days out with friends

 From Hathersage station it’s a short walk to the pool where you can swim in the sunshine, surrounded by the hills.
 Book a session here at Hathersage Open-Air Pool.
 Tickets go on sale every Friday for the following week.

 While you’re in Hathersage, take a countryside walk to Thorpe Farm, home of Hope Valley Ice Cream and a great place to visit.
 What better incentive for a summer walk?
 Find out more here.

-This summer the city of Sheffield has been invaded by bears!
-Join the Bears of Sheffield sculpture trail in support of Sheffield Children’s Hospital.
+This summer the city of Sheffield is hosting four Out & About Weekenders, each will have a theme of its own and offer a programme of FREE, family-friendly activities including drop-in creative workshops, exhibitions, newly-commissioned artworks, performances and events.
 Of course, there’s also the Peace Gardens, the indoor Winter Gardens, Millennium Galleries, shops and cafes.
-Find out more about visiting here.
+Find out more about visiting Sheffield this summer here.

 Scenic walks and bike rides

 At Disley station follow the well waymarked route into the National Trust’s Lyme Park.
 Free entry to the scenic parkland with walks through woods and onto the moors as well as a great adventure playground.
-There’s a NT café, shop and toilets by the lake and lots of picnic benches so you can take your own lunch.
+There’s a National Trust café, shop and toilets by the lake and lots of picnic benches.
 And you won’t need to queue on the A6!
 Find out more about visiting Lyme here.